TheThingsNetwork/docs/_content/network/account/api.md

     - id (string) The globally unique identifier of the gateway.
     - frequency_plan (string) The frequency plan the gateway is using.
     - frequency_plan_url (string, url) The URL of the frequency plan description.
-    - public_rights (array) The list of rights that are public on the gateway.
-      - (string)
     - location_public (boolean) Wether or not the location is public.
     - owner_public (boolean) Wether or not the owner is public.
     - status_public (boolean) Wether or not the status is public.